-We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Consolidated Financial Statements section of our reports.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+We conducted our audits in accordance with Canadian generally accepted auditing standards.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
+We are independent of the Company in accordance with the ethical requirements that are relevant to our audits of the consolidated financial statements in Canada, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Material Uncertainty Related to Going Concern
+Emphasis of Matter - Material Uncertainty Related to Going Concern

-We draw attention to Note 1 in the consolidated financial statements which indicates the Company does not generate revenue or cash flow from operations and relies on financing for its business activities.
-As stated in Note 1 these matters and other conditions indicate the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.
+We draw attention to Note 1 of the accompanying consolidated financial statements which describes matters and conditions that indicate the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.